 I’ll bet the Golden Gate Bridge is the first thing that comes to mind when you think of San Francisco, am I right?

 It’s one of the most recognizable landmarks in the United States.
-However, there are so many unique things to do in San Francisco besides just visit the bridge.
+However, there are so many unique things to do in San Francisco besides just visiting the bridge.

 Table of Contents